Enoch Powell: Final years

 In late 1992, aged 80, Powell was diagnosed with Parkinson's disease.
 In 1994, he published The Evolution of the Gospel: A New Translation of the First Gospel with Commentary and Introductory Essay.
 On 5 November the European printed an article by Powell in which he said he did not expect the European Communities Act 1972 to be amended or repealed but added, "Still, something has happened.
 There has been an explosion.
-Politicians, political parties, the public itself have looked into the abyss ... the British people, somehow or other, will not be parted from their right to govern themselves in parliament".
+Politicians, political parties, the public itself have looked into the abyss... the British people, somehow or other, will not be parted from their right to govern themselves in parliament".

 In 1993, the 25-year anniversary of Powell's "Rivers of Blood" speech, Powell wrote an article for The Times in which he claimed the concentration of immigrant communities in inner cities would lead to "communalism", which would have grave effects on the electoral system: "communalism and democracy, as the experience of India demonstrates, are incompatible".
 In May he spoke for Alan Sked of the Anti-Federalist League (the forerunner of the UK Independence Party) who was standing at the Newbury by-election.
 Sked went on to lose his deposit at the by-election, polling only 601 votes (1.0 per cent).
 At Michael Portillo's 40th birthday party the same month, Thatcher greeted him enthusiastically and asked him: "Enoch, I haven't seen you since your eightieth-birthday dinner.
 How are you?"
 Powell replied, "I'm eighty-one".
 Powell's opinion of Thatcher had declined after she endorsed John Major at the 1992 general election, which he believed to be a repudiation of her fight against European integration following the Bruges speech.

+In 1994, Nigel Farage asked Enoch Powell to endorse his UK Independence Party (UKIP) and to stand for them, both of which Powell declined.